Why your emails end up undelivered or in spam — and how to stop it!

 Your DNS records tell the world your emails are legitimate.
 Your API keys connect your tools together.
 Neither one replaces the other — you need both.

 Get the four horsemen right and you’ll stop fighting the spam filter.
-Your newsletters will land in inboxes, your contact form emails will actually arrive, and your domain’s sending reputation will build steadily over time.
+Your newsletters will land in inboxes, your contact form emails and purchase confirmations will actually arrive, and your domain’s sending reputation will build steadily over time.

 It’s a one-time setup.
 Do it once, do it properly, and then forget about it.
 And when something does go wrong — because sometimes it will — you’ll know exactly where to start looking.